Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: Numerical Simulation of the Driven Damped Haldane Model

+As a result, the full driven-dissipative problem reduces to a collection of independent, driven two-level density matrices $\rho(\mathbf{k},t)$ evolving in parallel in momentum space.

-Numerical simulations of the driven damped Haldane model were performed in both real and momentum space by solving the Lindblad master equation (2) using a fourth-order Runge-Kutta method.
-For all simulations, the system was initialized with a filled valence band and an empty conduction band.
-The parameters of the Hamiltonian were set as follows: $t_1 = 1, t_2=0.2, \|\phi_{ij}\|=\pi/4, \,M=0.1$.
-Real-space simulations were performed on a $13\times13$ lattice, and momentum space simulations were performed on lattice sizes up to $200\times200$.
-The direction of the driving field was in the positive $x$ direction.
+We solve the Lindblad equation numerically using a fourth-order Runge--Kutta scheme, both in real space and in momentum space.
+The system is initialized with a fully occupied valence band and an empty conduction band.
+Unless otherwise stated, the Hamiltonian parameters were chosen as $t_1=1$, $t_2=0.2$, $\phi=\pi/4$, and $M=0.1$.
+Real-space simulations were performed on a $13\times13$ lattice, while momentum-space calculations used grids up to $100\times100$.
+The driving field was polarized in the positive $x$ direction.

-Due to the presence of the driving field, the system no longer relaxes to a static equilibrium, but instead reaches a quasi-steady state with period $T=2\pi/\omega$ \cite{Gao2022}.
-Therefore, the results in the following sections are based on the density matrix time-averaged over one period in the quasi-steady state.
+Due to the periodic drive, the system does not relax to a static steady state but instead evolves to a time-periodic quasi-steady state with period $T=2\pi/\omega$ \cite{Gao2022}.
+All observables reported in the following sections are therefore obtained by averaging the density matrix over one full driving period in this long-time regime.